Neuroendocrine Tumor of the Lung: Types of Treatment

 If the lung NET returns after the original treatment, it is called a recurrent lung NET.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
-Depending on the specific features of the recurrence, the treatment plan may include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given as separate lines of treatment.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Depending on the specific features of the recurrence, the treatment plan may include the treatments described above, such as surgery, medications, and radiation therapy, but they may be used in a different combination or given as separate lines of treatment.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent lung NET.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 If treatment does not work